jirisan2002/RepData_PeerAssessment1/PA1_template.md

     na.rm = T))
 ```

-- The resulting **histogram** and **Summary Table** are shown below.
-- The number of days with < 2,000 steps went down from 10 to 2 days
+The resulting **histogram** and Here is a modified **Summary Table** are shown below.
+The number of days with less than 2,000 steps went down from 10 days to 2 days after changing the data.

-- A noticeable change in the summary rable is in the median value.
+A noticeable change in the summary rable is in the median value.
+The median steps were either 0 (for the days with at least one record for "steps") or NA (days with no record for "steps" variable).
+However, the median values on the NA days were switched to non-zero values.

 ```r